spannerj/spencer-dev-env/README.md

 This file forms part of an nginx configration file.
 It will be included within the server directive of the main configuration file.

+Important - if your app is adding itself as a proxied location{} behind nginx, nginx must start AFTER your app, otherwise it will error with a host not found.
+So your app's docker-compose-fragment.yml must actually specify nginx as a service and set the depends_on variable with your app's name.
+Compose will automatically merge this with the dev-env's nginx fragment.
+See the end of the [example fragment](http://192.168.249.38/common/dev-env/snippets/8) for the exact code.

 [Example](http://192.168.249.38/common/dev-env/snippets/11)

 ## Logging